qiscus/qiscus-sdk-android/README.md

 ### Advance Customization

-For advance customization, you can modify everything on the chat interface by forking our repository or just right away modifying our **[CustomChatActivity.java](https://github.com/qiscus/qiscus-sdk-android/blob/develop/app/src/main/java/com/qiscus/dragonfly/CustomChatActivity.java)** ****based on your needs.
+For advance customization, you can modify everything on the chat interface by forking our repository or just right away modifying our **[CustomChatActivity.java](https://github.com/qiscus/qiscus-sdk-android/blob/develop/app/src/main/java/com/qiscus/dragonfly/CustomChatActivity.java)** based on your needs.

 ## Event Handler

 An Event Handler is a callback routine that operates asynchronously and handles inputs received into a program.
 Event Handlers are important in Qiscus because it allows a client to react to any events happening in Qiscus Chat SDK.
 For example, if a client wants to know any important events from server, such as success login event, client's app can be notified by calling a specific Event Handler.
 Client, then, can do things with data returned by the event.
-To enable client app to publish or subscribe something to Qiscus Chat SDK,**  **we use **EventBus** library , so you can listen event from anywhere, It does not matter whether it's an activity or not**. **You can learn more about Eventbus [here](http://greenrobot.org/eventbus/).
+To enable client app to publish or subscribe something to Qiscus Chat SDK, we use **EventBus** library , so you can listen event from anywhere. **You can learn more about Eventbus [here](http://greenrobot.org/eventbus/)**.

 Here is an example to use Eventbus on your application class :